fathimashihana/fathimashihana.github.io/_pages/cv.md

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Post Doctoral Research (Temporary Full-time)- 2021 - 2025
-  * GitHub University
+  * Centenary Institute of Cancer Medicine & Cell Biology - The University of Sydney, Australia
-  * Duties includes: Use well-established clinical models for investigating alcoholic and non-alcoholic fatty liver diseases Imaging zebrafish using fluorescence and confocal microscopy Perform laboratory experiments using the high-fat diet-induced Zebrafish model for investigating nonalcoholic fatty liver
+  * Duties include: Use well-established clinical models for investigating alcoholic and non-alcoholic fatty liver diseases Imaging zebrafish using fluorescence and confocal microscopy Perform laboratory experiments using the high-fat diet-induced Zebrafish model for investigating nonalcoholic fatty liver
                      Perform transcriptomics analyses in the Zebrafish model to identify genes involved in alcoholic and nonalcoholic fatty liver models and identify mutant genes